github-bowen/BUAA-ML-MNIST-Classification/README.md

 [TOC]

-This repository contains the assignments for the "Fundamentals of Machine Learning Engineering" course at Beihang University (BUAA).
-The assignments involve training models using Support Vector Machines (SVM) and Convolutional Neural Networks (CNN) on the MNIST dataset.
+This repository contains two assignments from the course "Fundamentals of Machine Learning Engineering" at Beihang University (BUAA).
+These assignments utilize Support Vector Machines (SVM) and Convolutional Neural Networks (CNN) to train on the MNIST dataset.
+The SVM assignment achieved an accuracy of **97.79%**, while the CNN assignment achieved an accuracy of **99.55%**.

 ## Dataset
 The [MNIST dataset](http://yann.lecun.com/exdb/mnist/) is a widely used benchmark dataset in the field of machine learning.
 It consists of a large collection of 28x28 grayscale images of handwritten digits ranging from 0 to 9.
 The dataset is divided into a training set and a test set, allowing us to evaluate the performance of our models.